Let’s Turn Your Home or Workspace Into a Peaceful Indoor Garden Oasis

 If your orchid emits a bad smell, it’s essential to identify the cause and take appropriate action to address the issue.
 Here are some steps you can take when your orchid smells bad:

-Check for Pests and Diseases
+Check for Pests and Disorders

-Common issues include mold, rot, bacterial or fungal infections, and pest infestations.
+Common issues include mold, bacterial or fungal infections, and pest infestations.
 If you find any problems, treat them promptly following recommended methods for orchid care.

 Check Watering and Drainage

-Overwatering can lead to root rot and foul smells.
+Overwatering can lead to root-rot and foul smells.
 Ensure that your orchid’s pot has proper drainage, and only water when the top inch of the potting medium feels dry to the touch.

 Avoid allowing the plant to sit in standing water, as this can also contribute to root problems and bad odors.